The Daily Garden

 Fireblight

-May is the time fireblight shows itself in the Bay Area.
+May is the time fireblight shows itself in warmer regions.
 Fireblight is a bacterial disease that makes plants look as though they had been damaged by fire.
 It attacks apples, pear and quince, most often, but can also infect ornamentals, such as toyon and pyracantha.
 Very often, the growing tip folds over into a shepherd’s crook shape.
 Fireblight can kill a mature tree, so complete removal of any diseased tissue is critical.
 Sanitize pruners with a household cleaner, such as Lysol, between each cut to prevent reinfection.
 The final cut should be 8-12 inches below the diseased area.

 Fruit trees